craigles/Scripter/README.md

 # Scripter
-Scripts for the Scripter plugin in Mainstage and Logic X
+Scripts for the Scripter plugin in Apple Mainstage and Logic X